Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 ## How do I use this template?
 Click the link above to view all of the template rules available.
 Copy and Paste the rules on your subreddit rule page found at https://www.reddit.com/r/SUBREDDIT/about/rules under the Moderation section of the Mod Tools page.
 Some rules require you to make a choice based on the way you manage your community, which are marked inside ///// sectionals \\\\\\\ to make it easy to see.

+Then, navigate to https://www.reddit.com/r/SUBREDDIT/about/removal to create Removal Reasons used internally by the mod team.

 Rule violation responses are listed and can be customized.
 Most rules have 3 warnings before a perm ban.